Deaod/spsc_queue/README.md

 average-case.

 spsc_queue has highest throughput under contention if:
-  * you have small (register sized) elements OR
+  * You have small (register sized) elements OR
-  * if the total size of the queue (size of element times number of elements) will not exceed the size of your processors fastest cache.
+  * If the total size of the queue (size of element times number of elements) will not exceed the size of your processors fastest cache.

 ## Interface